coder-mike/microvium/doc/getting-started.md

 node host.js
 ```

 This starts a Node.js application which in turn runs the Microvium script.
 The advantage of doing this instead of using the Microvium CLI is to provide a custom API to the script, using the power of Node.js to implement it.
-In this example, the API exposed to the script has the function `print` (but not `Console.log` or anything else).
+In this example, the API exposed to the script has the function `print` (but not `console.log` or anything else, because we didn't provide it).

-The custom API can be used to facilitate preloading of necessary dependencies and data within the Microvium script itself, while running in a context that has access to database and file resources.

 ## Making a Snapshot with the CLI

 A foundational principle in Microvium is the ability to the snapshot the state of the virtual machine so that it can be restored and resumed later in another environment.

-The Microvium implementation for MCUs has _no ability to parse source text_, since it is designed particularly for small MCUs with only a few kB of RAM and ROM, and no space to store source text or parsers, nor processing power to perform the parsing at runtime.
+The Microvium engine implementation for MCUs has _no ability to parse source text_, since it is designed particularly for small MCUs with only a few kB of RAM and ROM, and no space to store source text or parsers, nor processing power to perform the parsing at runtime.
 But the desktop Microvium implementation has full text parsing ability.

 The way to get a script onto a microcontroller is to first run virtual machine on a desktop computer (or backend build server, etc), where it has access to the script source text and other resources it may need to pre-load, and then to snapshot the VM after it has finished loading.
 The snapshot can subsequently be copied to the target device, where it can resume execution where it left off.